MARCH 12, 2015

 The social networking site has become a formidable broadcasting tool and an indispensable communication channel for international organisations to amplify their messages to a global audience.
 No international organisation can ignore the power of digital communications and especially Twitter.

-Over the past six years, all leading international organisations have set up at least one institutional Twitter account, and half of the 101 organisations analysed in this study have created a personal account for the head of the organisation.
+Over the past eight years, all leading international organisations have set up at least one institutional Twitter account, and more than half of the 90 organisations analysed in this study have created a personal Twitter profile for the head of the organisation.
 A number of organisations, especially UN organisations, have beefed up their digital teams and now tweet in the six official UN languages, namely English, French, Spanish, Russian, Arabic and sometimes in Chinese.

 In the latest installment of the award-winning Twiplomacy study, global public relations and communications firm Burson-Marsteller looks at how international organisations use Twitter to promote their stories and how they engage with their followers.
-In November 2013, Burson-Marsteller analysed the 223 Twitter accounts of 101 international organisations and non-profit organisations.
+In February 2015, Burson-Marsteller analysed the 846 Twitter accounts of 90 international multilateral organisations and non-profit organisations including secondary sector-specific accounts and accounts in other languages.
+Data for each account was gathered on 2 February 2015 looking at 60 data points, including the number of followers, the number of @replies and the average number of retweets for each account.

 The most effective International Organisations in terms of number of retweets